dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 **Inputs**

 The same logic used for the font is applied for the buttons and inputs.
-It might feel a bit uneasy at first because the shape of the components does not necessarily fit the grid.
+It might feel a bit uneasy at first because the shape of the components does not necessarily fit the Grid.

 Nonetheless, keep the focus on the typography and the baseline.
 Build your button/input shape, so the font appears horizontally centered in it.

-Then and only then can you encapsulate the whole thing in a container, with offsetting padding tops and bottoms that snap the complete Button component on the 8x8 grid.
+Then and only then can you encapsulate the whole thing in a container, with offsetting padding tops and bottoms that snap the complete Button component on the 8x8 Grid.

 ![Decomposition of the input v1 components](../../assets/images/../../../assets/images/Writings/Grid/input-v1.png)

 The below example is another version of inputs that could be considered unethical.
-Indeed in this case, I'm using margin negative... but 16px, multiple of 8 as well!
+Indeed, in this case, I'm using margin negative... but 16px, multiple of 8 as well!

 ![Decomposition of the input v2 components](../../assets/images/../../../assets/images/Writings/Grid/input-v2.png)

 **Note on the borders:**
-Whether or not the borders are inside or outside type of outline, it doesn't impact the size of your container.
-It's like a virtual invisible coat of paint on a shape.
-It's not going to affect your spacing.
+Whether or not the borders are inside or outside doesn't impact the size of its container.
+It's like a virtually invisible coat of paint on a shape.
+Hence, it's not affecting your spacing.

-If you have some issues managing borders in css, have a look at box-sizing: border-box method [on CSS Tricks](https://css-tricks.com/box-sizing/) and play around with *border* and/or *outline* css property!
+If you have issues managing borders in CSS, look at box-sizing: border-box method [on CSS Tricks](https://css-tricks.com/box-sizing/) and play around with *border* and/or *outline* CSS property!

 **Note on the separators:**
 Hold on to your horses!
 We will discuss this in 3 sections!

 **Buttons**

-Similarly with the buttons, the outline of the buttons can't snap on the grid if we want the font to sit on the baseline, but the Button containers needs some padding tweeks to fit our rule.
+Similarly, with the buttons, the outline of the buttons can't snap on the Grid if we want the font to sit on the baseline, but the Button containers need some padding tweaks to fit our rule.

 ![Decomposition of button components](../../assets/images/../../../assets/images/Writings/Grid/buttons.png)

 An example of menus and buttons living together.
 Everything vertically aligns perfectly!
-Everything is on an irreprochable baseline.
+Everything is on an irreproachable baseline.

 We did it! ✅